Q. I want you to work on my record, what do I do now?

-A. Call or email, choose your dates, put down a deposit to lock in the booking.
+A. Email me, (email@example.com) let me know what dates you have in mind.
 Feel free to add any info about your project in the first email to give me an idea of what you need to get things rolling.
+Once we figure out what services you need, just send a deposit to set the schedule in stone.

 Q. How much of a deposit do I put down?